-Citizens wishing to be considered for appointment for any of the Boards listed must complete an application and submit to Janice Bates, Clerk of Council by December 18, 2020.
-Applications and a complete description of the boards are available online at www.tippcityohio.gov or the Government Center located at 260 S. Garber Drive, Tipp City. ●
+Citizens who wish to be considered for any Board or Commission must complete an application and submit it to Janice Bates, Clerk of Council.
+Applications are available online at www.tippcityohio.gov or at the Government Center located at 260 South Garber Drive, Tipp City. ●